open5e/open5e/source/monsters/tome-of-beasts/D/dullahan.rst

 dullahan’s severed head starts its turn within 30 feet of the dullahan, the dullahan can force it to make a DC 15 Wisdom saving throw if the dullahan isn’t incapacitated and can see the creature.
-On a failed save, the creature is frightened until the start of its next turn.
+On a failed save, the creature is :ref:`srd:frightened` until the start of its next turn.
 While frightened in this way the creature must move away from the dullahan, and can only use its action to Dash.
-If the creature is affected by the dullahan’s Deathly Doom trait, it is restrained while frightened instead.
+If the creature is affected by the dullahan’s Deathly Doom trait, it is :ref:`srd:restrained` while frightened instead.

 Unless surprised, a creature can avert its eyes to avoid the saving throw at the start of its turn.
 If the creature does so, it